ThikeAung/CP---3402-Learning-Journal-/Prac - 05.md

-#Week 5
+# Practical 5
+# Week - 05

-#Learning Activities & Resources
+# Learning Activities & Resources

 This week, I focused on creating a child theme for my LeafyLift WordPress site.
 I followed WordPress developer documentation to set up a child theme directory, create a style.css file that references the parent theme, and build a functions.php file to enqueue the child theme styles properly.

 For customizations, I implemented at least six visible changes: